Four Reasons to Use Dried Herbs Over Fresh Herbs135

 Now that you have the scoop on dried herbs, here are some of our favorite recipes that make the most of those dried herbs in your spice cabinet:

-- Parmesan Crisps 3 Ways (with cilantro, chives, or Mexican oregano)
+- Parmesan Crisps 3 Ways (with cilantro, Freeze Dried Chives, or Mexican oregano)

-- Garden Ranch Dip & Dressing (with parsley, chives, and dill weed)
+- Garden Ranch Dip & Dressing (with parsley, Freeze Dried Chives, and dill weed)